National Certificate of Educational Achievement: Replacements

+NCEA is expected to be phased out over a five year period, commencing with the launch of a new national curriculum in 2026, the Foundational Skills Award in 2028, NZCE in 2029 and NZACE in 2030.
+The replacement system would prevent schools from allowing students to mix standards from different standards and require students to pass four out of five subjects.

+In late August 2025, 89 secondary school principals issued an open letter to Education Minister Stanford and Acting Secretary for Education Ellen MacGregor-Reid, calling for the Government to halt plans to replace the NCEA school qualification.
+They said that the Government's replacement plan lacked a clear rationale and posed a risk to disadvantaged teenagers particularly Māori and Pasifika New Zealanders.
+The principals expressed concern that the replacement system was designed for university-bound students over non-academic students.
+In response, Stanford said that she had consulted with the education sector including her advisory group of principals in developing the new secondary school qualification.
+She reiterated that the Government remained committed to replacing NCEA but sought to reassure principals and schools that there would be a phased, planned and supported implementation of the new qualification framework.

 System

 The NCEA system has three levels – one, two, and three – corresponding to their respective levels on the National Qualifications Framework.
 Each level is generally studied in each of the three final years of secondary schooling, with NCEA Level 1 in Year 11, NCEA Level 2 in Year 12, and NCEA Level 3 in Year 13, although it is not uncommon for students to study across multiple levels.

 To pass each level, students must gain a certain number of credits at that level or above.
 Credits are awarded through students passing unit standards or achievement standards.
 Each school subject is made up of multiple standards – for example, Mathematics at Level 1 is made up of 13 achievement standards, including separate standards for number, algebra, geometry, trigonometry, statistics and probability.

 Unit and achievement standards represent the two kinds of standards used in NCEA.
 Both use criterion-based marking, which means students need to meet the specified criteria for each grade level to achieve at that level.
 However, unit standards are 'competency based' whereas achievement standards derive from the New Zealand Curriculum.
 Most unit standards use a simple Achieved/Not Achieved system, whereas achievement standards use a four-grade scale: Not Achieved (N), Achieved (A), Merit (M) and Excellence (E).
 Furthermore, each standard is assigned a particular credit value.
 For instance, Standard 91394 (Analyse ideas and values of the classical world) is worth four credits while Standard 91587 (Apply systems of simultaneous equations in solving problems) is worth 3 credits.

 Assessment of individuals is administered both internally and externally.
 Internal assessments are assessed at the school level throughout the school year.
 External assessments are assessed at a national level, usually (but not exclusively) by examinations held at the end of the school year in November and December.